 To abort an attack, the most successful agent is a self-administered injection of a drug called sumatriptan (Imitrex).
 Another remedy is to inhale 100% oxygen for 15 minutes.

-GammaCore is far more convenient and looks to be more effective.
-You hold it in your hand and press it against the vagus nerve in the neck, where it delivers mild electric current to block pain signals.
+gammaCore is far more convenient and looks to be more effective.
+You hold it in your hand and press it against the vagus nerve in the neck, where it delivers a mild electric current to block pain signals.
 The treatment lasts from six to twelve minutes, and you can use it up to four times a day if needed.